STBrinkmann/STBrinkmann.github.io/_pages/research/purespace.md

   </a>
 </div>

-This project seeks to disentangle the complex relationships between socioeconomic status, the built/natural environment, and chronic diseases, specifically focussing on cardiovascular disease and diabetes mellitus risk factors.
+This project seeks to disentangle the complex relationships between socioeconomic status, the built/natural environment, and chronic diseases, specifically focussing on cardiovascular disease (CVD) and diabetes mellitus risk factors.
 Using epidemiological techniques and machine learning, we develop socioeconomic and environmental indices to estimate the spatial component of CVD risk.
 This project is being conducted as part of the [Prospective Urban and Rural Epidemiology (PURE) Study](https://www.phri.ca/research/pure/).